cek333/Employee_Directory_with_React/README.md

 * Ascending: ![Sort ascending icon](readme/sort_asc.png)
 * Descending: ![Sort descending icon](readme/sort_desc.png)

 Employee names can be filtered to match text entered into the input box above the name field.
 The filter is case-insensitive.
+If the filter text appears in either the employee's first or last name, then the employee's info will be displayed.

 The filter and sort options can be applied simultaneously.